 |Natalie Huerta enjoys the music at PACfest 2018.|

-"Even though Natalie may take longer to learn, she's very capable of learning," said Tanya.
+"Even though Natalie may take longer to learn, she's very capable," said Tanya.
 "She's in an adult environment that still helps her when needed, and is doing very nicely in growing the skills and independence and all the things that young people do while in college."

 Natalie agrees and is thankful to be growing in a college environment.
-She enjoys learning with her friends and is beginning to gain newfound confidence.
+She enjoys learning, making friends, and discovering newfound confidence.

 "I just love to learn," said Natalie.
 "I think it's important to be confident because you will be happier if you are."

-Natalie isn't the only student thriving in the program; Morgan says Project Access students growing academically, personally, and in their community.
+Natalie isn't the only student thriving in the program; Project Access students are growing academically, personally, and in their community.